Denoising Graph Super-Resolution towards Improved Collider Event Reconstruction: Introduction

-However, in practical applications, calorimeter design is constrained by cost, physical volume, and electronic readout, leading to less than optimal granularity. \ac{SR} techniques, which have been extensively studied in the field of image processing \cite{7115171, 7780551, 8014885, 8099502, 10.1007/978-3-030-01234-2_18, 10.1007/978-3-030-11021-5_5, 9887996}, offer the potential to go beyond the spatial resolution intrinsic to the calorimeter design.
-By reconstructing \ac{HR} data from \ac{LR} inputs, these techniques could, in essence, enhance the granularity of calorimeter data without requiring physical modifications to the detector itself.
 Calorimeter \ac{SR} was first explored in \cite{DiBello2021}, which demonstrated a proof-of-concept using a neural network-based method with a simplified detector and physics setup.
 Since then, \ac{SR} has found various applications in particle physics, such as enhancing jet constituent images with generative adversarial networks for improved jet property estimation \cite{10.21468/SciPostPhys.13.3.064}, employing normalizing flows for upsampling calorimeter showers for fast simulation \cite{PhysRevD.109.092009}, and producing high-resolution photon shower images \cite{Erdmann2023}.
 Recent work \cite{yu2024enhancingeventsneutrinotelescopes} also highlights its potential in enhancing event reconstruction for neutrino telescopes.

-In this study, we explore the integration of super-resolution techniques within the core pipeline of particle reconstruction in collider experiments.
-The initial stage of any collider experiment involves reconstructing low-level particles or particle-like objects, referred to as \ac{PFlow} objects.
-By applying super-resolution to calorimeter data, we aim to enhance the accuracy of \ac{PFlow} objects and, thereby, that of higher-level objects used in physics analyses, such as jets, leptons, and photons.
-We anticipate our approach to be particularly applicable to physics scenarios such as boosted boson jets, top jets, and hadronic tau decays.